alex-stephens/INFO3220-assignments/README.md

 + Class names in camel case, with the first letter also capitalised
 + 4 spaces per tab

+## OOD overview

+The most important classes in terms of the overall design are as follows

++ **`Game`**: this is a subclass of `QDialog`, through which the main graphical user interface is implemented.
+This class interfaces with most of the other classes described here, as it represents the core of our game.
++ **`Graphics`**: an abstract class for graphics objects.
++ **`Background`**: graphics object (subclass of `Graphics`) implementing the side-scrolling background of the game
++ **`Sprite`**: graphics object (subclass of `Graphics`) implementing the stickman itself
++ **`Config`**: handles the parsing of a `config.xml` file storing game parameters
++ **`Coordinate`**: implements a Cartesian coordinate system with the x-axis pointing to the right and y-axis pointing up, origin at the bottom-left of the screen, over the top of QDialog's coordinate system.
+Adapted from the first INFO3220 tutorial.

+A few other classes are used but they are mostly quite straightforward, with the exception of the Builder classes discussed below.

 ## Design pattern